-New Mexico Medicaid Long Term Care Eligibility
+New Mexico Medicaid Long Term Care Eligibility for 2023

 New Mexico Long Term Care

 New Mexico is an income cap state, meaning that in order to be eligible for Medicaid long term care benefits there is a hard income limit.
 Non income cap states allow applicants to spend down money for their care, whereas income cap states require the amount to be no higher than their limit at time of application.
 Income in excess of the cap must be transferred into a Qualified Income Trust (QIT).

 1. Residency and Citizenship – the applicant must be a New Mexico resident and a U.S. citizen or have proper immigration status.

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.
 Persons must need care for thirty (30) consecutive days.

 3. Income Limitations – if single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be no higher than $2,742 per month.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 The state has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.

 Exempt Assets for 2023 for an applicant in New Mexico include: